 Eyelid Surgery (Blepharoplasty)

-Lower Eyelid rejuvenation has several surgical approaches.
+Lower eyelid rejuvenation has several surgical approaches.
 If there is excessive fat creating a bulge in the lower eyelid as well as excessive skin, then two incisions are required.
 An incision along the inner lining of the lower eyelid (transconjunctival approach) allows easy access to remove some of the bulging fat.
 An incision just below the lower eyelashes allows for removal of the excess skin.
-In some instances only one of the incisions is required depending upon the correct ion needed.
-If it is just excessive skin then an incision below the eyelashes (subciliary approach) is required.
+In some instances, only one of the incisions is required depending upon the correction needed.
+If it is just excess skin then an incision below the eyelashes (subciliary approach) is required.

 SURGERY: This procedure takes approximately 1-2 hours.
 It is performed under sedation in an outpatient setting.